Poland in the Eurovision Song Contest 2014: Internal selection

 TVP announced in January 2014 that the Polish entry for the 2014 Eurovision Song Contest would be selected via an internal selection and would be presented in February 2014.
-The six-member selection committee that selected the Polish entry consisted of Mikołaj Dobrowolski (Head of Delegation for Poland at the Eurovision Song Contest), Maria Szabłowska (music journalist at TVP and Polish Radio), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Krzysztof Szewczyk (journalist), Marek Sierocki (music journalist and artistic directors of the Opole Festival and Sopot Festival) and Paweł Sztompkę (journalist, music critic and editorial director of music at Polish Radio).
+The six-member selection committee that selected the Polish entry consisted of Mikołaj Dobrowolski (Head of Delegation for Poland at the Eurovision Song Contest), Maria Szabłowska (music journalist at TVP and Polish Radio), Artur Orzech (Eurovision commentator, radio and television journalist and presenter), Krzysztof Szewczyk (journalist), Marek Sierocki (music journalist) and Paweł Sztompke (journalist, music critic and editorial director of music at Polish Radio), and OGAE Poland was also involved in the selection process.

-On 20 February 2014 during the TVP1 programme Świat się kręci, hosted by Agata Młynarska, it was announced that Donatan and Cleo would represent Poland in the Eurovision Song Contest 2014 with the song "My Słowianie", written by Donatan and Cleo themselves.
+On 20 February 2014 during the TVP1 programme Świat się kręci, hosted by Agata Młynarska, it was announced that Donatan and Cleo would represent Poland at the Eurovision Song Contest 2014 with the song "My Słowianie", written by Donatan and Cleo themselves.
 In the months prior to the selection announcement, the duo were heavily rumoured on social media to represent Poland after they attended a meeting with TVP regarding the 2014 contest.
+Among the other artists considered by TVP before Donatan and Cleo were selected included Doda, Margaret and Marina Łuczenko.
 The Polish language version of the song, titled "My Słowianie" and released in November 2013, previously received media exposure for its music video which mocks Polish stereotypes.
 "My Słowianie" was edited for the Eurovision Song Contest since the song exceeded three minutes, and featured additional lyrics in English.
 The bilingual version, titled "My Słowianie – We Are Slavic", was released on 18 March 2014 via the official Eurovision Song Contest's YouTube channel.

 Promotion

 Donatan and Cleo made several appearances across Europe to specifically promote "My Słowianie – We Are Slavic" as the Polish Eurovision entry.
-On 29 March, Donatan and Cleo performed during the Eurovision PreParty Riga, which was organised by OGAE Latvia and held at the Andalūzijas Suns in Riga.
+On 29 March, Donatan and Cleo performed during the Eurovision PreParty Riga, which was organised by OGAE Latvia and held at the Andalūzijas Suns in Riga, Latvia.
 On 13 April, Donatan and Cleo performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.